 A career planning process is an effective tool that you can apply throughout your career, just as you redefine yourself and your professional interests and your goals develop, steps in the career management process.

-Now time to reach your goal and put together a plan to move forward.
+Now is the time to reach your goal and put together a plan to move forward.
 First, write a career action plan.
 It will serve as a guide that will help you reach your goals for the career development planning process.